pramsey/pgsql-gzip/README.md

 This extension is for that.

+This extension is **not** for storage compression.
+PostgreSQL already does tuple compression on the fly if your tuple gets large enough, manually pre-compressing your data using this function won't make things smaller.

 ## Examples

     > SELECT gzip('this is my this is my this is my this is my text');